 The pattern was added to your Sewing Patterns.

-The Barefoot Quilt is a great project for a beginning quilter.
-There's nothing too complicated about the pattern.
-This quilt can easily be made in a day or over the weekend!
+Based on a classic quilting technique, the Barefoot Quilt is a great project for a beginning quilter.
+There's nothing too complicated about the pattern but the results are eye-catching and magnificent.
+This quilt can easily be made in a day or over the weekend, too.

 Plus, scroll down to download the PDF version of this full mini quilt pattern.